jishengx97/ece1724rust_project/Final_Report.md

 - `422 Unprocessable Entity`: Missing required fields

 #### User Login (`POST /api/login`)
 Authenticates a user and provides a JWT token for subsequent requests.
+The token is valid for 24 hours and records the user_id of the user that is logging in for future API requests.

 **Request Body:**
 ```json